LutherCS/ip-class-pub/projects/mashup/description.md

 2. Use JavaScript events and HTML input elements for interactivity
 3. Use JavaScript asynchronous programming to retrieve data
 4. Use JSON or XML for data exchange
-5. Use at least 3 APIs
+5. Use at 1 API per person + 1 per team.
 6. Use local storage or cookies

 ### Grading rubric